- Search The Registry

 - My Account

 *On this date in 1896, Ida Cox was born.
-She was an African American blues singer.
+She was a Black blues singer.

 Cox was born Ida Prather in Toccoa, Georgia.
 Like some of her contemporaries, she left home at an early age and worked the Southern tent show and vaudeville circuit as a comedienne and singer.
 She spent some time with pianist Jelly Roll Morton before signing a recording contract with Paramount in 1923.
 Paramount billed her as the Uncrowned Queen of the Blues, though her singing style was as much influenced by vaudeville as by the blues.